maebug/Kolo/GenerateTrainingDataGuide.md

 The **Kolo** project uses the following scripts and configuration file to generate and process QA data:

-1. Copy over all your subfolders, documents and files into the specified default directory `/var/kolo_data/qa_generation_input`.
+1. The following command will copy over all subfolders, documents and files into `/var/kolo_data/qa_generation_input`.
    ```bash
    ./copy_qa_input_generation.ps1 "directory"
    ```
-   Copy the entire Kolo project by running.
+   If you are testing for the first time.
+Try copying the entire Kolo project by running this command.
    ```bash
    ./copy_qa_input_generation.ps1 "../"
    ```